-The University recognizes, for placement and degree credit, satisfactory scores on the College Board Advanced Placement, International Baccalaureate, certain SAT Subject Tests, and certain tests of the College Board College-Level Examination Program (CLEP).
+The University recognizes, for placement and degree credit, satisfactory scores on the College Board Advanced Placement, International Baccalaureate, and certain SAT Subject Tests.
 For more information, please visit www.admissions.unc.edu.

 Information about College Board tests and applications for specific tests may be obtained by visiting www.collegeboard.com; by writing the Educational Testing Service (Box 592, Princeton, NJ 08504, or Box 025, Berkeley, CA 94707); or by contacting a high school counselor.
 Applicants should apply to take a test six to eight weeks in advance of the actual test date.

 Transfer applicants who graduated from high school between 1988 and 2005 must present the following 16 academic units from high school to be eligible for admission consideration:

 • Three years of mathematics (algebra I, algebra II, and geometry)

 • Three years of natural science (one biological, one physical, and at least one laboratory course)

 • Two years of social science (one must be United States history)